Cloud: serverless video surveillance

 For bigger volume of cameras you probably will need a more powerful server computer.

-Number of cameras that a server can process depends generally on cameras and on their characteristics.
+Number of cameras that a server can process depends generally on ip camera characteristics.

 MJPEG streams require up to dozen times less processor capacity than H264 streams so we recommend using MJPEG cameras if you would like to connect lots of cameras to a single server.